 - Look up best local dog walks, near new property.

 - A familiar friend may wish to pet-sit, while you move

 It’s easier to find pet-friendly homes by giving references from previous landlords, paying a higher deposit and offering to replace carpets at end of tenancy (often many ‘non-pet-friendly landlords’ change their mind:

-- Let’s With Pets is a site run by Dog’s Trust, with info on finding properties.
+- Let’s With Pets is a site run by Dog’s Trust.
 It also has info for landlords, on why pet-friendly rentals find more tenants.

-- Pets Lets (London) finds pet-friendly properties in good locations, and can also insert a pet’s clause into a contract.
-Run by Russell (who sorts out legal stuff) and his sidekick Biscuit (a beagle who sniffs out places to eat!)
+- Pets Lets (London) finds pet-friendly properties in good locations, and can also insert pet clauses.
+Run by Russell (who sorts legal stuff) and his sidekick beagle (who sniffs out places to eat!)